jewettaij/visfd/doc/doc_voxelize_mesh.md

 **-m** argument.
 2) You must provide the name of the volumetric image file (in MRC/REC format) that you wish to create using the **-o** argument.
-3) You must also provide a 3D image file which is the same size as the image you want to create using the **-i** argument.
+3) You can provide a 3D image file which is the same size as the image you want to create using the **-i** argument.
 (If you used *filter_mrc* to create the mesh, then you would provide the same image from which the mesh was detected.)